âA home is not a place⊠itâs a feeling.â

 5. Become a House or Pet Sitter

-Families or couples might leave town for a few weeks and will need a house sitter to take care of their homes and other responsibilities.
+Families or couples might leave town for a few weeks and need a house sitter to care for their homes and other responsibilities.

 The scope of responsibilities as a housesitter might include the following: